PSP-Archive/nulldce-psp/README.md

 nullDC-PSP is a Sega Dreamcast emulator for PlayStation Portable.

 This is an experimental release, and many games are not yet playable.
+Sound is not yet emulated.

 # Authorship